wp-plugins/serial-posts/readme.txt

 == Configuring the Settings page ==

-In the Dashboard, go to Settings and open the Serial Posts Configuration page.
+In the Dashboard, go to Settings and open the Serial Posts Settings page.

 **List Display options**.
 This is where you can customise the Serial Posts heading and list of posts.
 The Heading is made up of three elements: "Text before Serial name" "Serial Name" "Text after Serial name".